frbatist/Lab.Toggler/README.md

 # Lab.Toggler
-An Api to provide info about the state o a feature, and to togle this state as on/off
+An Api to provide info about the state of a feature, and to togle this state as on/off